 2. Spending Too Much on Car Costs

 Aside from housing, transportation is likely your next biggest expense.
-Buy a reliable and affordable used car, try to live close to where you work, and consider taking public transportation to cut down on gas and maintenance costs.
+Buy a reliable and affordable used car, try to live close to where you work and consider taking public transportation to cut down on gas and maintenance costs.

 3. Wasting Energy

-Utilities can eat up about 7 percent of the average U.S. household’s budget, reports Lifehacker.
-You can lower that number by conducting an energy audit on your house to find energy leaks such as old windows or water heaters.
+Lower your energy bill by conducting an energy audit on your house to find energy leaks such as old windows or water heaters.
 Even renters can improve their energy efficiency by using insulating curtains and unplugging appliances.
 Every little bit counts.

 4. Buying Movie Theater Popcorn